Today we woke up here.

-Heading back home we come across a tortoise who charges at us, so we avoid her by taking a long detour through prickly bushes.
-Back at home, it’s time to check the property and make sure all the lights have been turned off by anyone working.
-As if sensing the return of the storm all 3 chickens are back in their coop, ready to be shut in for the night.
+Heading back home we come across a tortoise who charges at us; we avoid her by taking a long detour through prickly bushes.
+Back at home, it’s time to check the property and make sure all the lights have been turned off by workers.
+As if sensing the return of the storm all three chickens (brave chicken, scared chicken, and little chicken) are back in their coop, ready to be shut in for the night.
 We lock them up and get back inside just as the rain begins to sound on the roof.

 Settling in for the Night

-In three more weeks, we will be heading back to Spain where we will housesit four French Bulldogs in Madrid for a few weeks (and, of course, to say hi to friends and family) before taking another house sit in another new place: Palma de Mallorca!
+In three more weeks, we will be heading back to Spain where we will housesit four French Bulldogs in Madrid for a few weeks (and, of course, to say hi to friends and family) before taking another house sit in Palma de Mallorca!

 We will be there for three weeks, soaking up vitamin D from the Spanish sun just 200 meters from the sea.
 5 dogs, 1 horse, and us.
 Though we’re not happy to leave Public, Kiset, Carmen, or this beautiful house, we hope to visit them again next year!